Where To Go Eat & Drink & Enjoy Louisville

 Dragon Kings Daughter – 1543 Bardstown Rd – Asian Fusion, so my favorite is their Quesadilla.
 Japan meets Mexico so you can get both Cooked and Veggie Makizushi options, and it’s just all awesome.
 It’s a cool menu and good food.
 Reservations are tough here and it’s pop-pop-popular, so 4 people or so in your group would do best here.
 With Japanese owners and influence, Suntory is on tap here, and we could use some help getting brands in, so keep that in mind and make your presence known that Heaven Hill is supporting them so Dana and Adam and our team can work their talents here.

-Darlings – 1765 Bardstown Rd – If you want some Bluecoat Gin, this is a gin heavy account and a nice service industry spot.
+Darlings – 1765 Bardstown Rd – USA named this bar one of the top 29 in the USA!
+This is a gin heavy account and a nice service industry spot.
 So if you need a bourbon break, this place is for you.
 Cool atmosphere, and they do a really good job on cocktails too here.
 This is also right next door to El Mundo Mexican Restaurant so if you get hungry, you have an option.

 Jack Fry’s – 1007 Bardstown Rd. – 502-452-9244 – open since 1933, this is a Louisville native hotspot.
 You need reservations here anytime, and not good for party over 4, seriously!
 One of the best pork chops in the city (the other one is at Bourbon’s Bistro).
 Great Filet and great seafood, and no worries here on a seafood tower, they don’t have one.